DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...Code Holder's key?"

-Before Kay's eyes, shining sword risen slightly.
+Before Kai's eyes, shining sword risen slightly.
 From the tip of the sword a very dim light fired off, slicing the empty air and leaving tracks of light.
 The light took form of a door.
 And this door started to open.

 "...Some...one... please...help...me..."

-Now Kay heard a different from before voice.
+Now Kai heard a different from before voice.
 Barely he could hear a voice of young girl.
-At that moment the light door opened, and Kay started being pulled inside whirlpool of light.
+At that moment the light door opened, and Kai started being pulled inside whirlpool of light.

 "Ugh!?
 Hey... that voice, who are you!?"

 While being pulled inside this light,
-Kay was certain that he heard some girl's voice.
+Kai was certain that he heard some girl's voice.
 And then he shouted with all he got.

 _I'm certain there is someone._